 Used Car Buying Tips

 If you’re in the market for a used car, consider the following tips.

 Shop around to get the best deal.
-Check these sources:

 - A franchised dealer that sells both new and used cars is a good source for customers willing to pay top dollar.
 The dealer saves the late-model trade-ins for resale, while the less desirable vehicles are auctioned or sent to wholesalers.
 Franchised dealers have repair facilities and often provide warranties.

 - Used car dealers are a good source for older, higher mileage used cars.
 Some used car dealers do their own financing.
 While most used car dealers sell their cars “as is,” some are willing to provide limited warranties.
 If a warranty is offered, see if it is guaranteed by the dealer or by an outside party.
 (The dealer may be less likely to sell a “problem” vehicle if he is directly obligated under a warranty.)

 - Banks and other lending institutions often sell repossessed vehicles.

 - Private owners sell their own used vehicles without any dealer mark-up.
 If you buy from a private owner, get copies of the vehicle’s service records, references and records of original purchase.

 Determine how much you can afford to spend on a used car and stick to it.
 If you plan to finance the car, compare rates from several lenders and make sure the monthly payment meets your budget.
 Don’t get pressured into bigger payments than you can afford.

 If the deal is being financed by the auto dealership or a lender solicited by the dealer, make sure the contract states the interest rate, also known as the annual percentage rate (APR).
 It should also contain everything you and the dealer have agreed upon.
 Don’t rely on verbal promises.
 Your signature confirms your agreement with the terms stated in the contract.
 Never sign a contract that contains blank spaces.